 An integrated and automated purchase-to-pay process enables companies to eliminate these typical problems in procurement.

 The purchase-to-pay process consists of a large number of individual process steps.
 Essentially, a distinction can be made between purchase-related and payment-related processes.

 The demand-related processes (purchase) cover the first part of the procurement process from the requisition to the goods receipt:

 The payment-related processes (Pay) refer to the second part of the procurement process, which begins with the receipt of the supplier’s invoice and ends with its payment:Invoice receipt

 - Comparison with purchase order

 - Invoice approval

-Both parts are connected to each other in an integrated purchase-to-pay process, resulting in an integrated overall process from start to finish.
-Digital procurement solutions regulate this exchange of data for all transactions along this process chain.
+In an integrated purchase-to-pay process, both parts are linked together, resulting in an overall process that is integrated from start to finish.
+Digital procurement solutions regulate the exchange of data for all transactions along this process chain.

-Instead, you should always put your procurement process to the test and pinpoint inefficiencies step by step.
-Analyze the communication between your company and your suppliers, starting with the order and order confirmation right through to internal testing and approval processes.
-If you still have manual processes, critically ask yourself this question: Are there plausible reasons for having paper-based and manual processes when advanced digital solutions are available?
+Rather, you should fundamentally put your procurement process to the test and uncover inefficiencies step by step.
+Review the communication between your company and your suppliers, starting with the purchase order and order confirmation through to internal testing and approval processes.
+In the case of manual processes, critically question: Are there plausible reasons for paper-based and manual processes when sophisticated digital solutions are available?

-Thanks to Industry 4.0, machines will soon be able to communicate intelligently and independently with each other.
-For this reason, it would make no sense if you didn’t let digital transformation do its magic on such an important process as procurement.
-Manual processes are associated with a high level of time and personnel expenditure as well as a huge potential for errors.
-A purchase-to-pay process that is at least partially automated will minimize sources of error, increase transparency and save your company precious time and money.
+Thanks to Industry 4.0, machines will soon communicate with each other intelligently and autonomously.
+It would therefore only be logical not to stop at such an essential process as procurement when it comes to digital transformation.
+Manual processes are associated with a high expenditure of time and personnel as well as an enormous potential for errors.
+A purchase-to-pay process that is automated at least in part minimizes sources of error, increases transparency, and saves your company valuable time and money.